Matteo Mecacci: President of the International Campaign for Tibet (December 2013 - December 2020)

 In December 2013, Mecacci was selected as President of the International Campaign for Tibet, a leading international human rights groups advocating for the respect of human rights and Democratic freedom for the Tibetan Peale and for a negotiated solution with the Chinese government.

 Over the years he successfully advocated with the US Congress for the passage of groundbreaking legislation such as the Reciprocal Access to Tibet Act of 2018, or the Tibetan Policy and Support Act of 2020, after many years since the first related legislation on Tibet had been passed by Congress.

 Director of OSCE/ODIHR (nomination December 2020)

-On 4 December 2020, Mecacci was nominated Director of OSCE/ODIHR.
+On 4 December 2020, Mecacci was appointed Director of OSCE/ODIHR.
 He took on the Office in January 2021.

 Occasional academic activities

 In March 2011 Mecacci participated as International Consultant at the National Constitution Reform Conference in Accra, Ghana.
 In May 2011 he gave a lecture on the role of the OSCE in the master program of Peacekeeping and Security Studies at the Faculty of Political Science - Roma Tre University.